scala-js/scala-js-website/community/index.md

 - [Checkers](http://kschuetz.github.io/checkers/) ([source](https://github.com/kschuetz/checkers)): Checkers game rendered in web browser using SVG (about 10000 lines of Scala.js)
 - [Scastie](https://scastie.scala-lang.org) ([source](https://github.com/scalacenter/scastie)): An interactive playground for Scala, which can run any Scala program with any library in your browser
 - [Scalafiddle-editor](https://scalafiddle.io) ([source](https://github.com/scalafiddle/scalafiddle-editor)): An online playground for creating, sharing and embedding Scala fiddles (little Scala programs that run directly in your browser).
+- [FlowRun](https://github.com/sacode387/FlowRun): Editor and interpreter for the FlowRun flowcharts, written in Scala.js using Scala 3.

 ## Testimonials